WillMagnusson/toll/README.md

 No worries!
 We accept submissions in other languages as well.

-## Improvements that can be made in the react solution
+## Improvements that can be made in the react (typescript) solution

-- UI
+- UI - the folder is named react because the ambition was to make a react app to present this data, but ran out of time.
 - Error handling for functions
 - Linting and formatting
 - Documentation and wording for date handling.
 Sometimes its hard to express what happens with with dates close to break points, such as 14:59 and 15:00.
+- more test cases